This article is for Bark subscribers whose subscription plan includes content monitoring.

 On your dashboard, you can connect your child's email and social media accounts for monitoring with your child's login credentials.
 These will be monitored at the account-level and in real-time.
 This means that if your child engages in worrisome activity on those platforms on an unmonitored device — like their friend's phone — Bark will still alert you!

-What if my child doesn't have email or social media?
+What if my child doesn't have email or social media accounts?

 Often, this is an iCloud email address, which has unique connecting steps: